caoccao/caoccao.github.io/README.md

 ## Open Source Projects

 * [Javet](https://github.com/caoccao/Javet) - Javet is Java + V8 (JAVa + V + EighT).
 It is an awesome way of embedding Node.js and V8 in Java.
+* [Javenode](https://github.com/caoccao/Javenode) - Javenode is Java + V8 + Node.js.
+It is a Node.js simulator with Java in V8.

 ## Blog